evanspa/GasJot-ios/README.md

 ## PE* iOS Library Suite
 *(Each library is implemented as a CocoaPod-enabled iOS static library.)*
 + **[PEHateoas-Client](https://github.com/evanspa/PEHateoas-Client)**: a library
   for consuming hypermedia REST APIs.
-I.e., those that adhere to the *Hypermedia As The Engine Of Application State* (HATEOAS) constraint.
+I.e. those that adhere to the *Hypermedia As The Engine Of Application State* ([HATEOAS](http://en.wikipedia.org/wiki/HATEOAS)) constraint.
 + **[PEWire-Control](https://github.com/evanspa/PEWire-Control)**: a library for
   controlling Cocoa's NSURL loading system using simple XML files.
 + **[PEXML-Utils](https://github.com/evanspa/PEXML-Utils)**: a library